Widerøe Flight 744: Investigation

-Four inspectors from the HSL, two police investigators from the National Criminal Investigation Service and a technician from Widerøe arrived at the site at 13:30 on 28 August.
+Four inspectors from the HSL, two police investigators from the National Criminal Investigation Service and a technician from Widerøe arrived at the site at 13:30 on 28 October.
 By then flights had resumed at Namsos Airport.
 They secured an area of 200 by 80 m for the investigation, in which all the debris of the aircraft had landed and trees had been felled by the crashing aircraft.
 The instrument landing system at Namsos Airport was tested by the Norwegian Aviation Authority on 28 October and 4 November, without any faults being found.

 Two parallel investigations were undertaken, one by HSL and one by Namdal Police District.
-The latter criticized the former because there were not given access to the cockpit voice recorder (CVR).
+The latter criticized the former because they were not given access to the cockpit voice recorder (CVR).
 Since 1989 both the police and the prosecuting authority had not been represented in the accident investigations.
 HSL emphasized that they had no legal obligation to submit the tapes to the police, that the police had not asked for the tapes after Widerøe Flight 839 in 1990 and that the Ministry of Transport and Communications supported this line.
 The reason for the rules was that the Norwegian Airline Pilots Association did not want the records from the CVR to be used in criminal cases against pilots.
 The investigation board stated that they would forward any information which supported criminal violations, while Namdal Police District stated that it was necessary for an independent police investigation to identify any criminal violations.
-The Norwegian Data Inspectorate's director Georg Apenes supported the police in their request for the tapes.
+The Norwegian Data Inspectorate's director, Georg Apenes, supported the police in their request for the tapes.